 Because spider veins can create a meshwork of colored lines, they spoil the look of your legs.
-While spider veins aren’t generally a health hazard, they can keep you from enjoying Houston’s balmy climate in cool shorts, fashionable swimwear, or airy dresses and skirts.
+While spider veins aren’t generally a health hazard, they can keep you from enjoying Houston’s balmy climate in shorts, swimwear, or dresses and skirts.

 What Causes Spider Veins?

-Spider veins are caused by a backup of blood that can result from hormone changes, exposure to the sun, or an injury.
+Spider veins from when blood backs up because of hormone changes, sun exposure or an injury.
 They are often found in the legs because of the intense pressure on the veins to carry blood back up to the heart.

-Other factors such as age, heredity, and hormonal changes such as pregnancy can also increase your risk of having spider veins, so it is important to take preventative measures.
+Other factors such as age, heredity, and hormonal changes such as pregnancy can also increase your risk for spider veins, so it is important to take preventative measures.

 What Are the Symptoms of Spider Veins?

 Aside from their discolored nature, spider veins on legs may also cause symptoms including aching, burning sensations, or itchiness.
-Though generally considered harmless, spider vein symptoms may cause discomfort, especially after an extended period of standing.
+Though usually harmless, spider vein symptoms may cause discomfort, especially after an extended period of standing.

-Many people find that the cosmetic impact of spider veins causes feelings of self-consciousness, promoting changes in lifestyle and clothing choice.
+Many people find that the cosmetic impact of spider veins makes them self-conscious, promoting changes in lifestyle and clothing choice.
 Prompt treatment at the sight of spider veins can help improve appearance and ensure that symptoms do not worsen over time.

 What Can You Do to Prevent Spider Veins?

-Some steps our patients can take to prevent spider veins from occurring include:
+Some steps our patients can take to prevent spider veins include: